| CAS (Single) | 80-56-8 |

 Citation hooks: FlavScents; PubChem; FEMA

-Alpha-pinene is known for its fresh, woody, and pine-like aroma, often described as crisp and clean.
-It is a high-impact note in both flavor and fragrance compositions, providing a refreshing top note.
-The odor threshold of alpha-pinene is relatively low, allowing it to be perceived at minimal concentrations.
-It is commonly used to impart a natural pine scent or to enhance the freshness of a formulation.
+Alpha-pinene is known for its distinctive pine-like aroma, often described as fresh, woody, and resinous.
+It has a moderate intensity and is a key impact note in many natural and synthetic fragrance compositions.
+The odor threshold of alpha-pinene is relatively low, making it effective even at minimal concentrations.
+It is typically used to impart a fresh, green, and uplifting character to both flavors and fragrances.

 Citation hooks: FlavScents; peer-reviewed sensory literature